GallTech/rag-lab/README.md

 The RAG pipeline ingests ~100,000 AI/ML/Math/Stats research papers from SharePoint, including metadata and ACLs, generates embeddings, and serves queries via FastAPI and Streamlit.

-It includes a **SeaweedFS distributed object store** for PDFs, embeddings, and other large binary artifacts.

 ## Structure

 - **ManagementScripts/** → VM provisioning, orchestration, backups